Waterfowl Hunting Regulations

 Utah Admin.
 Rule R657-62-22

-Utah is one of the few places in the country where you have the opportunity to hunt swans.
-This section provides information about applying for a swan permit or preference point in 2022.
+Utah is one of the few places in the country where you have the opportunity to hunt tundra swans.
+This section provides information about applying for a tundra swan permit or preference point in 2023.
 You will also find information about what to do if you obtain a permit and harvest a swan.

 Utah Admin.
 Rule R657-62-22

-New this year: The swan orientation course must be completed each year before you apply for a swan permit.
+Remember: The swan orientation course must be completed each year before you apply for a tundra swan permit.
 More details about this requirement are in the column to the right.

-Don’t forget: You may also apply for greater sage-grouse, sandhill crane and sharp-tailed grouse permits when you apply for a swan permit.
-For details on applying for grouse and crane permits, see pages 11-13 of the 2022–23 Utah Upland Game and Turkey Guidebook.
+Don’t forget: You may also apply for greater sage-grouse, sandhill crane and sharp-tailed grouse permits when you apply for a tundra swan permit.

 If you don’t want to apply for a permit this year, but you want a better chance of drawing one next year, you can apply for a preference point instead.

-The swan orientation course provides information about swans, including informa- tion that will help you identify tundra swans and trumpeter swans in flight.
-Both are legal to take, but the Division discourages you from shooting trumpeter swans.
+The swan orientation course provides information about swans, including information that will help you identify tundra swans and trumpeter swans in flight.

 Key dates